 - 1 tablespoon mirin (or 1/2 teaspoon any other sweetener)

 - 1 tablespoon soy sauce (or tamari if gluten-free), to taste

 - Boil pasta according to instructions on packet - if using frozen edamame add that too, so you can boil it at the same time

 - Heat oil in frying pan and add leeks and mushrooms once the oil is hot - fry until the leeks are soft, golden brown and slightly caramelised

-- Meanwhile, add all the ingredients for the sauce to a smal bowl and mix well
+- Meanwhile, place all the ingredients for the sauce in a small bowl and mix well

 - Drain the pasta and edamame once the pasta's cooked and add to the frying pan